erykjj/BRiSA/README.md

 - **Start date**: Set a commencement date for the plan.
 Day labels show dates instead of day numbers when set.
 - **Links**: Choose between *WOL* (*Watchtower Online Library*)[^3] links or *JW Library*[^4] deep links.
 Scripture references become clickable links.
 Day/Date is linked to *WOL* for all segments combined.
 - **Preview**: Shows a preview of the generated plan.
 Checkbox status *is not retained* in the preview.
+- **Flexible starting point**: Click the ▶ button for any day to rotate the schedule so that day becomes first.
+The plan wraps around from the end to the beginning.
+Regenerate or click the first day's ▶ to reset.

 ### Pop-out